|

 to his/her remarks about your performance.
 Logical approach, right?!

-same for the OSCEs.
+Do the same for the OSCEs.
 Memorize the steps.
-Practice them with yourself
+Practice them with

-imaging being in a medical encounter.
-Practice in front of large
+yourself imaging being in a medical encounter.
+Practice in front

-mirror where you can see all your body.
-Pay attention on your
+of large mirror where you can see all your body.
+Pay attention on

-non-verbal gestures.
-Then move on in your practice and practice with
+your non-verbal gestures.
+Then move on in your practice and practice

 willing to criticize you and open to listen to yours too.
 Think